 After a long hiatus from the online DVD rental game, my wife and I signed up for a Netflix trial and became subscribers again.
 Why?
 Because they offer the best value of all the online DVD rental companies and make a great substitute for renting movies from a brick and mortar store, buying movies, subscribing to premium movie channels, or even dropping cable or satellite TV altogether.
+If you are a looking to try Netflix, you can click this link to Start your Netflix FREE trial today!.

 As I’m sure you already know, Netflix pioneered the DVD rental by mail business with unlimited DVD rentals and no late fees.
 Netflix now offers several new features and price packages which make their plans a better deal than ever.
 Perhaps the most unique feature is the ability to rent DVDs via mail and stream movies over the internet.